System performance views

 The performance views are complementary, i.e. metrics from both views are required to understand and improve a system's performance.

-External performance views are a system's performance characteristics as observed and measured from outside the tested system.
+External system performance views are a system's performance characteristics as observed and measured from outside the tested system.

-External performance metrics are also measurements of system's service delivery limits.
+External system performance metrics are also measurements of system's service delivery limits.
 Examples of external view performance characteristics are response times, response variations, different capacity metrics, availability, stability, and many more.

 Internal performance metrics are measurements of system resource usage and other factors that explain the external performance metrics.
-Examples of Internal View performance characteristics are CPU load, memory usage, queue lengths, and many more.
+Examples of Internal system performance characteristics are CPU load, memory usage, queue lengths, and many more.